 Carotenoids are antioxidants most abundant in fruits and vegetables that are orange in color.
 Squash, sweet potatoes, carrots, apricots and papaya are good sources.
 Leafy greens are another good source, although they aren’t orange in color.
 That’s because they’re so rich in chlorophyll that it masks the orange of the carotenoids.

-The best known carotenoid is beta-carotene, abundant in carrots.
+The best-known carotenoid is beta-carotene, abundant in carrots.
 Carotenoids are known for their immune-enhancing powers and their ability to protect cells against free radical damage.
-They’re also important for eye health and may reduce the risk of cataracts and vision loss due to macular degeneration, a common disease of the retina that causes gradual loss of central vision.
+They’re also important for eye health and may reduce the risk of cataracts and vision loss due to macular degeneration, a common disease of the retina that causes a gradual loss of central vision.

 Still another study looking at the eating habits of 80,000 British adults found those who enjoyed a diet rich in fruits and vegetables had greater life satisfaction scores and reported feeling happier.
 Again, the magic number seems to be 7 or more servings of veggies and fruits a day to get the benefits.